travis-ci/docs-travis-ci-com/user/languages/groovy.md

 ## Overview

-Travis CI environment provides OpenJDK 7, OpenJDK 6, Oracle JDK 7u4, Gradle 1.4, Maven 3 and Ant.
+Travis CI environment provides OpenJDK 7, OpenJDK 6, Oracle JDK 8, Oracle JDK 7, Gradle 1.4, Maven 3 and Ant.
 Groovy project builder has reasonably good defaults for projects that use Gradle, Maven or Ant, so quite often you won't have to configure anything beyond

     language: groovy

 in your `.travis.yml` file.

-Support for multiple JDKs will be available in the future.

 ## Projects Using Gradle